List of New Zealand rowers at the Summer Olympics: 2016 Summer Olympics

 The 2016 Olympic campaign in Rio de Janeiro at the Rodrigo de Freitas Lagoon was another success for the New Zealand rowing team.
 The country's largest team ever, with 36 rowers, competed with 11 boats.
 Mahé Drysdale in the single sculls, and Hamish Bond and Eric Murray in the pair repeated their gold medal performances from four years earlier.
-The women's pair also repeated the success from London and gained bronze once again.
+The women's pair built the success from London and gained silver.

 New Zealand initially qualified ten out of a possible fourteen boats for each of the rowing classes listed below.
 The majority of the rowing crews confirmed Olympic places for their boats at the 2015 FISA World Championships in Lac d'Aiguebelette, France, while a women's single sculls rower had added one more boat to the New Zealand roster as a result of a top three finish at the 2016 European & Final Qualification Regatta in Lucerne, Switzerland.
-Thee teams had to have also competed at the New Zealand Rowing Championships, held in Lake Karapiro, to assure their selection to the Olympic team for the Games.
+The teams had to have also competed at the New Zealand Rowing Championships, held in Lake Karapiro, to assure their selection to the Olympic team for the Games.

 The rowing team was named on 4 March 2016.
 On 1 July 2016, the Russian men's quadruple sculls boat was disqualified due to a doping violation, resulting in New Zealand gaining the men's quadruple sculls slot as the next-best non-qualifier.
 For the first time in Olympic history, New Zealand rowers participated in the men's lightweight four and the women's eight.

-The 2013–16 Olympic cycle was the first full cycle under the auspicious of High Performance Sport New Zealand (HPSNZ).
-Rowing was the largest benefactor of HPSNZ's investment, receiving $32.1 million of the $162.2 million spent on Olympic sports during the four-year cycle.
+The 2013–16 Olympic cycle was the first full cycle under the auspices of High Performance Sport New Zealand (HPSNZ).
+Rowing was the largest beneficiary of HPSNZ's investment, receiving $32.1 million of the $162.2 million spent on Olympic sports during the four-year cycle.